Bennotsi-MTG/Doomsday-Codex/basics.md

 the Tendrils of Agony (including the non-copy original spell) at the end of the pile.
 The original Tendrils is included for simplicity, because we simply count to ten if we want to cause 20 lifeloss.
-I will frequently leave out the wishtarget for BW at the end of the pile, because it is obvious that it is used for Tendrils of Agony.
+I will frequently leave out the wish target for BW at the end of the pile, because it is obvious that it is used for Tendrils of Agony.

 ## Basic Doomsday Piles